Colorado in Shrinking Minority of States with Common Law Marriage

 “The right to marry is a fundamental constitutional right, which leads us to believe the right to remain unmarried is equally weighty, particularly when combined with our admonitions that a person cannot enter into such a union accidentally or unwittingly.
 Further, we must agree with the many observers who have noted that common-law marriage requirements are a mystery to most.”Stone.3Stone v.
 Thompson, 833 S.E.2d 266, 269 (S.C.
 2019) (Cleaned up) (Unpublished decision).

 Finally, as with other states which have abolished common law marriage, the abolition is only prospective, not retroactive.
-That means that parties can still assert that a common law marriage existed if it started before July 24, 2019, but for marriages entered into after that date, they must obtain a license and a ceremonial marriage.
+That means that parties can still assert that a marriage existed if it started before July 24, 2019, but for marriages entered into after that date, they must obtain a license and a ceremonial marriage.

 Will Colorado Abolish Common Law Marriage?